tanmay183/System-Study-Material/3]unix1.md

 ### Every Linux system have three types of owner:
-   User: A user is the one who created the file.
+   - User: A user is the one who created the file.
 By default, whosoever, creates the file becomes the owner of the file.
 A user can create, delete, or modify the file.
-   Group: A group can contain multiple users.
+   - Group: A group can contain multiple users.
 All the users belonging to a group have same access permission for a file.
-   Other: Any one who has access to the file other than user and group comes in the category of other.
+   - Other: Any one who has access to the file other than user and group comes in the category of other.
 Other has neither created the file nor is a group member.

 ### Users and groups can be locally managed in /etc/psswd or /etc/group.

 r-read       w-write        x-execute

+Each permission (r, w, x) has a corresponding octal value: r = 4, w = 2, and x = 1.